-Once you have arrived on the island, make sure to grab your Junior Ranger booklet for the kiddos and enjoy wandering around the old jail, taking in the sights and if you choose listening to the (very informative!) audio tour.
+Once you have arrived on the island, make sure to grab your Junior Ranger booklet (yes this is one of 10 San Francisco National Park sites!) for the kiddos and enjoy wandering around the old jail, taking in the sights and if you choose listening to the (very informative!) audio tour.
 Dress in layers (with warm socks/shoes), regardless of the time of year as it’s always super chilly on the island.

 Worried your kids are too young to enjoy Alcatraz?
 Opt for a 1 hour cruise that take visitors around the bay, by Alcatraz and the Golden Gate Bridge.

 Zip Around Town in a GoCar Starting From Fisherman’s Wharf San Francisco